Rahu7p/rp2040-freertos-smp-labs/docs/chapter01/README.md

 FreeRTOS SMP extends the scheduler so that multiple ready tasks can execute simultaneously on different processor cores.

-The scheduler automatically assigns tasks to the available cores.
-Optionally, task affinity can be used to restrict a task to a specific processor.
+The scheduler continuously evaluates the set of ready tasks and assigns them to the available processor cores.

-During the next laboratory, you will observe how FreeRTOS SMP distributes tasks between both RP2040 cores and how task affinity influences scheduler behavior.
+Under normal conditions, a task may execute on either processor core unless task affinity explicitly restricts where it can run.

+---

+# 5. What Will You Observe in Laboratory 1?

+The concepts introduced in this chapter will be explored through a series of guided experiments.

+Instead of studying the scheduler only through theory, you will execute multiple FreeRTOS applications and observe how tasks are distributed across the two RP2040 processor cores.

+During Laboratory 1 you will investigate questions such as:

+- Can a task execute on either processor core?
+- Does a task always remain on the same core?
+- How does task affinity influence scheduling?
+- How does system load affect processor utilization?
+- How does task priority influence scheduler behavior?

+The objective is not to memorize scheduler rules, but to develop engineering intuition by comparing predictions with experimental observations.

 ---